 All of this can and should be avoided.

-1. Do NOT accept that the hardware vendor’s sizing document is accurate enough to use to place an order without first….
+Do NOT accept that the hardware vendor’s sizing document is accurate enough to use to place an order without first….
 Nope, just don’t do it.
 Sizing is logically more important to the people that have to support the environment ongoing or that have to warranty the experience, than those that are selling it.

 Get the implementation team AND support team involved before the budget dollars are spent.
 If no one in this group has extensive experience deploying Citrix Apps, Citrix Desktops or VMware Horizon, stop and go find that expertise.
 Look for a Citrix or VMware Horizon expert that does dozens of VDI-related projects each year.
 One that does hundreds is even better.

 It would be ideal to talk to a firm that supports VMware and Citrix environments every day.
 We changed our approach to building out VMware and Citrix environments once we understood the challenges that come with making them perform well every day.

 Do not dismiss printers, scanners, signature pads, and other peripheral devices.
 Whoever is doing the build needs to understand what devices the employees will need to interact with, which ones will work, which ones are supported by Citrix, VMware, etc. and which ones are not.
 These are the devices employees will use daily, take the time to make sure they are solid and reliable.

 Work through a Proof of Concept and Production Pilot if necessary.
 But do it before the budget is spent.
 That will ensure there is a clear understanding of how all the components are going to come together to deliver the right end user experience.